mch3000/ladder_system/README.md

 ## Getting Started

-... coming soon ...
+Run *ladder_system.py* and you should see the output of some tests confirming it is working.

 ### Prerequisites

-Python.
-I used python3.8.2 but it should work on older versions.
+* Python.
+I used python 3.8.2 but it should work on older versions.

 ### Installing

-N/A
+Clone the repository.

 ## Running